henryckh/todo-treehouse/README.md

 - Detailed charcater (tree) progression system similar to RPG(s).
 - Craftshop to craft cool cosmetics for tree.
 Requires energy gained from the tasks completed.
 - Due date and reminder functionalities for tasks.
-- Ability to build treehouses and separate progression for it
+- Ability to build treehouses and separate progression system for it.

 ## Future future checklist

-- Multiplayer support
+- Multiplayer support.